-Jay Joyner enters his second season as the associate head coach for the North Carolina A&T men's basketball program.
+Jay Joyner enters his third season as the associate head coach for the North Carolina A&T men's basketball program.

 In his first season with the Aggies program, the Aggies won the MEAC title, won its first-ever NCAA tournament game and won 20 games for the first in 25 years.
 Before coming to Greensboro, Joyner spent three seasons as the head men's basketball coach at Columbia State Community College, a two-year school in Middle Tennessee.
 Joyner led the Chargers to a 61-23 record and two Tennessee Community College Athletic Association regular-season titles.

 In 2012, the Charges made their first national tournament appearance in 34 years.
 The 2011-12 team went 23-8 and finished the season ranked sixth in the nation.
 Joyner earned the 2011-12 National Junior College Athletic Association District 7 Coach of the Year honor and was named the TCCAA Coach of the Year in 2010 and '12.